• Skip to primary navigation

 Instructions

-• Cube the butter and place in a light-colored skillet.
-(Light colored helps you determine when the butter begins browning.)
-Melt the butter over medium heat, stirring constantly.
-Once melted, the butter will begin to foam.
+• Once melted, add the milk powder and stir until evenly incorporated (don't worry if some of the milk powder clumps together).
 Keep stirring.
-After 5-8 minutes, the butter will begin browning; you’ll notice lightly browned specks begin to form at the bottom of the pan and you'll begin to smell a nutty aroma.
-Once browned, immediately remove from heat, pour into a large heat-proof mixing bowl, and set aside.
+After 5-8 minutes, the butter will begin browning; you’ll notice lightly browned specks begin to form at the bottom of the pan, and you'll begin to smell a nutty aroma.
+Once browned, immediately remove from heat and pour into a heat-proof bowl.

 Notes